jupyter-book/jupyter-book/upgrade.md

 ?
 Would you like to run myst start now?
 ```

+Jupyter Book will report the steps that it takes during the upgrade process, e.g. the lines highlighted in [](#code:upgrade-result).

 We will press the {kbd}`n` key to exit the application.
 After running `jupyter book`, the configuration files from the {term}`Legacy Book` are renamed as {term}`Hidden Files` to make it easy to recover the original book if something goes wrong: